9 common car seat mistakes

 5. Turning forward too soon.

-For the best protection, keep your baby in a rear-facing infant or convertible car seat for as long as possible, usually till about age 2.
-Follow the height and weight limit requirements you will find on the side or back of the seat.
+For the best protection, keep your baby in a rear-facing infant or convertible car seat for as long as possible, until they reach the highest weight or height the seat allows.

 6. Placing toys, mirrors or other items in or around a car seat.